ramapriyan912001/tp/docs/DeveloperGuide.md

     Use case ends.

+**Use case: Listing all travel groups**

+**MSS**

+1. User choose to list all groups
+2. GroupsPage shows a list of groups

+**Extension**
+* 2a.
+AWE detects that there is no group created.
+    * 2a1 AWE displays a blank screen.

+      Use case ends.

 **Use case: Viewing expenses of a travel group**

 **MSS**

 1. User request to list groups.
-2. GroupPage shows a list of groups.
+2. GroupsPage shows a list of groups.
 3. User request to see expenses of a specific group.
 4. AW3 displays all the expenses of the group.